-Especially since they were inexperienced and young, it was difficult for them to continue the pace that they had started with.
+Especially since they were inexperienced and young, it was difficult for them to continue the pace that they started with.

 Mistakes eventually caught up to them as some were hit by stray attacks, knocking them off their board.
-When that happened, their partner would cover for them while they made a hasty retreat.
+When that happened, their partners would cover for them while they made a hasty retreat.
 Eryn couldn’t afford to lose a single one of them in this battle.
 Not if they had any hope of claiming victory.